 Students in Grades 6-12

 A fourth pathway in the Future PME initiative is for students in grades 6-12 to learn more about education professions.
 While those students are not able or ready to enter the workforce or resolve immediate staffing needs, they are an important category of candidates to consider for long-term staffing solutions.
-There are two types of programs within the students grades 6-12 pathway: Explore and Career and Technical Education.
+There are two types of programs within the students grades 6-12 pathway: EXPLORE and LAUNCH.
+Determine how these programs might fit a local district context by reviewing the Comparing the LAUNCH and EXPLORE Programs document.

 Demonstration of Competency